kreft/iDynoMiCS/README.md

 		- aging_rate_fig_S6.py
 		  Files contained in the biofilm_manuscript_results_analysis/aging_rate folder

-6. Biofilm competitions (where damage accumulation rate, 0.22, is proportional to specific growth rate, maximum 0.6 h-1; Figs. 5-6 of the manuscript)
+**6. Biofilm competitions (where damage accumulation rate, 0.22, is proportional to specific growth rate, maximum 0.6 h-1; Figs. 5-6 of the manuscript)**
 	- Aims of simulations:
 		- Determine the fittest strategy for cells growing in a biofilm where damage accumulation rate is proportional to specific growth rate.
 	- Manuscript: